vercel/modelfusion/examples/middle-school-math/README.md

 # Middle school math

+> _console app_, _agent_, _tools_, _GPT-4_

 Small agent that solves middle school math problems.
 It uses a calculator tool to solve the problems.

 Note: GPT-4 can solve these problems without a calculator.
+This example is just to show how to use tools in an agent.

 ## Usage